 We met with Bill, the hotel’s resident heritage guide for our “journey into Singapore’s past” through the Maritime Journey Tour – a walking tour of Singapore’s historic waterfront.

 Bill was an incredibly warm and engaging guide and always more than happy to answer any burning questions we had.
-With Bill being a local to the city, we learnt so much from him in the short one-hour tour – his passion and adoration for the city absolutely shone through as he guided us through the waterfront and the hotel.
+With Bill being a local to the city, we learned so much from him in the short one-hour tour – his passion and adoration for the city absolutely shone through as he guided us through the waterfront and the hotel.

 The tours, which are both limited to 20 participants, also allows exclusive access to various preserved areas within the hotel, allowing guests to learn and see more of the historical and architectural side of The Fullerton building.